octoev/finance-fs-task/README.md

 # Fullstack Technical Task

 Welcome to Octopus Electric Vehicles' technical task for the Fullstack Developer role.
-For this task you will create a small backend service that provides data to, and receives data from a front end portal.
+For this task you will create a small backend service that provides data to, and receives data from, a front end portal.

 ## Background

-One of our primary leasing products offers services to businesses that allows them to offer electric vehicles as an employee benefit.
+One of our primary leasing products allows out customers' employees access to an electric vehicle as an employee benefit.
 As part of this process lines of credit must be submitted, managed, and approved by members of our financial team.

 As part of this technical task you will be implementing a backend service to manage these lines of credits and a front end application to act as an interface for internal users.

 The `credit_lines.json` file provides a sample dataset with a few credit lines.
+A "credit line" represents an amount of funds we manage that employees are able to use to purchase vehicles.

 ## Getting started